 The logic is so obvious that any 5th grade primary school students can also infer that it is useless to swap consultants for a project doomed to fail.
 Otherwise they would have been swapped already!

 Is the amount invested by the company in the ERP project sufficient?
 Can the enterprise aford the expenditure?
 How much should the enterprise invest to be reasonable?
 What proportion of software, hardware, consultants, and miscellaneous expenses should be allocated?

 Among many others, it is difficult to have objective identification methods and answers for these questions.

 In addition, there were many enterprises that aborted their ERP projects in the midst of ERP implementation, which was a wise move to avoid bankruptcy.

-Due to the use of inferior ERP software, even if a life insurance company had spent $367 million on an ERP implemenation within five years so far in 2019, large number of errors broke out immediately after the application software went live, causing serious losses to the company.
+Due to the use of an inferior famous ERP software, a wealthy life insurance company had spent $367 million on an ERP implemenation in five years up to year 2019.
+Large number of errors broke out immediately after the new ERP went live, causing serious losses to the company.
 This case proves that once inferior ERP software is used, even if the company invests huge amounts of money, it will be of little help to ERP implementations.

 Moreover, each time an ERP project is implemented, external consultants always interview multiple company employees to understand the company's processes.
 This phenomenon clearly proves that company employees understand the company's processes better than consultants, not the other way around.

 The reason for forcing a company to change its existing working methods or processes is largely because the software is rigid and cannot adapt to the company's existing operations.
 The consultant then forced the company's ERP users to change their existing good working methods and habits to adapt to their software limitations, which they called "process transformation", "process optimization", or "organization change".